William Morris: Merton Abbey and the Social Democratic Federation: 1881–1884

-In May 1883, Morris was appointed to the DF's executive, and was soon elected to the position of treasurer.
+In May 1883, Morris was appointed to the DF's executive committee, and was soon elected to the position of treasurer.
 Devoting himself to the socialist cause, he regularly lectured at meetings across Britain, hoping to gain more converts, although was regularly criticised for doing so by the mainstream press.
 In November 1883 he was invited to speak at University College, Oxford, on the subject of "Democracy and Art" and there began espousing socialism; this shocked and embarrassed many members of staff, earning national press coverage.
 With other DF members, he travelled to Blackburn, Lancashire in February 1884 amid the great cotton strike, where he lectured on socialism to the strikers.
 The following month he marched in a central London demonstration commemorating the first anniversary of Marx's death and the thirteenth anniversary of the Paris Commune.

 Morris aided the DF using his artistic and literary talents; he designed the group's membership card, and helped author their manifesto, Socialism Made Plain, in which they demanded improved housing for workers, free compulsory education for all children, free school meals, an eight-hour working day, the abolition of national debt, nationalisation of land, banks, and railways, and the organisation of agriculture and industry under state control and co-operative principles.
 Some of his DF comrades found it difficult to reconcile his socialist values with his position as proprietor of the Firm, although he was widely admired as a man of integrity.
 The DF began publishing a weekly newspaper, Justice, which soon faced financial losses that Morris covered.
 Morris also regularly contributed articles to the newspaper, in doing so befriending another contributor, George Bernard Shaw.

 His socialist activism monopolised his time, forcing him to abandon a translation of the Persian Shahnameh.
 It also led to him seeing far less of Burne-Jones, with whom he had strong political differences; although once a republican, Burne-Jones had become increasingly conservative, and felt that the DF were exploiting Morris for his talents and influence.
 While Morris devoted much time to trying to convert his friends to the cause, of Morris's circle of artistic comrades, only Webb and Faulkner fully embraced socialism, while Swinburne expressed his sympathy with it.

-In 1884 the DF renamed itself the Social Democratic Federation (SDF) and underwent an internal reorganisation.
+In 1884, the DF renamed itself the Social Democratic Federation (SDF) and underwent an internal reorganisation.
 However, the group was facing an internal schism between those (such as Hyndman), who argued for a parliamentary path toward socialism, and those (like Morris) who deemed the Houses of Parliament intrinsically corrupt and capitalist.
 Personal issues between Morris and Hyndman were exacerbated by their attitude to British foreign policy; Morris was staunchly anti-imperialist while Hyndman expressed patriotic sentiment encouraging some foreign intervention.
-The division between the two groups developed into open conflict, with the majority of activists sharing Morris's position.
+The division between the two groups developed into open conflict, with the majority of members sharing Morris's position.
 In December 1884 Morris and his supporters – most notably Ernest Belfort Bax and Edward Aveling – left the SDF; the first major schism of the British socialist movement.